Bapsi Sidhwa is the author of Cracking India and The Crow Eaters. She currently lives in Houston, Texas.

 Milan Kundera recently wrote that the novel is the only form in which you can convey the pointless.
-It can convey the pointlessness of violence, the myriad irrational tugs and pulls that define humanity.
-History, on the other hand, is an exercise in sense-making when none exists.
+It can convey the pointlessness of violence, the myriad irrational tugs and pulls that define humanity, etc. History, on the other hand, is an exercise in sense-making when none exists.

-There is validity in what he says when it comes to violence, although the sequence of cause and affect, even in the most irrational seeming incidents, are always present.
+There is validity in what he says when it comes to violence, although the sequence of cause and effect, even in the most irrational-seeming incidents, are always present.
 Novelists like myself use the novel to express their deepest emotions and views.
 One usually writes the truth as one sees it.
-Of course no one owns the truth and there are many valid points of view.
+Of course, no one owns the truth and there are many valid points of view.
 Many historians have arrived at the truth.
-But often their narration is imbued with their own prejudice, and can slant history to suit their or their own or their country’s agenda.
+But often their narration is imbued with their own prejudice and can slant history to suit their or their own or their country’s agenda.
 History in the hands of fiction writers like Tolstoy is often more authentic and vivid than history books.

 Azhar Nafisi in her novel, Reading Lolita in Tehran, makes a fascinating point about the democratic structure of a novel – where each character has a voice.
 Nafisi, in my mind, fails at the task herself, as all we hear is her elitist trauma.
 Nonetheless, I think it is an important point and one if followed can help readers really empathize with a variety of characters.
 Virginia Woolf to me remains an epitome in that regard.
 Is the role of the novel to build empathy?
 What do you see is the role of a novel and a novelist?